Introduction: Understanding when gastric band revision surgery is needed

-If you and Dr. Moeinolmolki have decided that weight-loss surgery is your best course of action, it can be disheartening when the procedure doesn't work quite as planned.
-You may have gastric band surgery and follow all the after-surgery recommendations, but find you didn’t quite achieve the weight loss you desired.
+If you 'have completed weight-loss surgery, it can be disheartening when the procedure doesn't work as planned.
+You may completed an uneventful gastric band surgery and followed all the after-surgery recommendations and still not quite achieved the weight loss you desired.

 Just like any disease, one treatment for obesity does not fit all patients.
 You may need revision surgery if you fail to lose notable weight or regain the weight you lost in the initial months.

 Sometimes, gastric band revision surgery may be necessary to help you achieve your weight-loss goals and optimal health.